ServiceStack/ServiceStack.Aws/docs/redis-guide.md

 3. Select **Get Started Now** or **ElasticCache Dashboard** and **Launch Cache Cluster**
 4. Select **Redis** for the cluster engine.

 You can run your cache as a single Redis node or add multiple nodes for additional redundency.
 In this example, we will be using 3 nodes.
-One as a master node and 2 read only replicas.
+One as a primary (or master) node and 2 read only replicas (or slaves).

 ![](https://github.com/ServiceStack/Assets/raw/master/img/aws/elasticcache-redis-config.png)
 > To use the smaller instances like the `cache.t2.micro`, **Multi-AZ** must be disabled.